 Lists for previous years are available on Lake Superior’s site.

-We’d complete this year’s list by adding several more obnoxious phrases that we’d like to see banished for overuse, misuse and general uselessness:
+We’d add to this year’s list by adding several more obnoxious phrases that we’d like to see banished for overuse, misuse and general uselessness:

 Previously banished by NPI: